Programme Structure

 The theoretical component of the dissertation should offer a substantial critical and / or technical contribution to the field of inquiry.
 However, in the event that the intellectual investigation undertaken by the student cannot be expressed fully in words, the practical component will be vital to complement and develop the theoretical research undertaken.
 The practical component should not just be illustrative of the theoretical thesis, but also make an original contribution in its own right.

-PhD students who are admitted into the programme from August 2019 onwards are required to pass 6 graduate courses (or earn 18 Academic Units) with a minimum CGPA of 3.50 within 18 months of the candidature.
-These comprise 1 core graduate course, and 5 elective courses.
+PhD students are required to pass 6 graduate courses (or earn 18 Academic Units) with a minimum CGPA of 3.50 within 18 months of the candidature.
+These comprise 1 core graduate course and 5 elective courses.
 At least 2 electives must be taken within ADM, and the other 3 electives from ADM or other Schools within NTU.
 All electives should be relevant to the student’s thesis and approved by their respective supervisors.

 The compulsory core graduate course is: